-Fixing Education: A Model That Works by Bette Moenby John Hunter
+Fixing Education: A Model That Works, by Bette Moen

 Guest post by John Hunter.

 This webcast shows Bette Moen’s presentation, Fixing Education: A Model That Works, at the 2012 Annual Deming Conference.
 Bette is the founder and director of Cedar Crest Academy.